Login with Patreon

 She knew then that the wrong words would get her in trouble.
 Juno knew when to advance and when to retreat.
 Just the memory of the previous fight filled her with regret.

-Fighting at the Three Broomsticks had been a mistake.
+Fighting at the Three Broomsticks had been a mistake, thinking herself skilled enough to handle any foes that came her way.
 If she had jumped out through the window, the patrolling Aurors and teachers would have quickly come to her aid.

 ‘I traded my freedom for hubris,’ she thought bitterly.
 But as bitter as looking at her own mistakes felt, Juno forced herself to look back and reflect.
 ‘It would not happen a second time’